-Table 4-3 Parameter configuration
+Table 5-2 Parameter configuration

 Paramet er Description Example Key Name of an extracted field.
 You can select an extracted field from the dropdown list.
 The field is of the string or long type. test Value Value of an extracted field.
 After a Key is selected, the Value is automatically filled in.
-NOTE The value of the field must be within 24 hours earlier or later than the current time.
-2022-07-19 12:12:00 Format For details, see Common Log Time Formats. yyyy-MM-dd HH:mm:ss Operatio n Click Verify.
-If the message The time format is successfully matched with the time field value. is displayed, the verification is successful. -
+2022-07-19 12:12:00 Format For details, see Common Log Time Formats. yyyy-MM-dd HH:mm:ss Operatio n Click Verify .
+If the message The time format is successfully matched with the time field value . is displayed, the verification is successful. -